ESF:MPV_VEF2 Public Finance 2 - Course Information

 - 8) Public Debt Management - European perspective II (case of PIIGS countries)

-- 9) Pension policy and its sustainability
+- 9) Fiscal aspects of the pension policy and its sustainability

 - required literature

 - MIRRLEES, James A. and Stuart ADAM.
 Tax by design : the Mirrlees review.
 1st ed.
 Oxford: Oxford University Press, 2011. xvii, 531.
 ISBN 9780199553747. info

 - Řízení veřených výdajů :odborná příručka pro tranzitivní země.
 Edited by Richard Allen - Daniel Tommasi. České vyd.
 Praha: Ministerstvo financí ČR, 2002.
 496 s.
 ISBN 80-85045-12-5. info

 - HYMAN, David N. Public finance : a contemporary application of theory to policy.
 9th ed.
 Mason: Thomson South-Western, 2008. xix, 748.
 ISBN 9780324537192. info